RVKIonesi/tour-timisoara/README.md

 - [Git](https://git-scm.com/) - For version control.
 - [GitHub](https://www.github.com) - To store code.

-## Testing
+## Testing & Bugs

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.

 During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things weren't working as expected.

-## Bugs

 1. Tested video using video element but the player didn't work at this point as it is a different format, u3m8 instead of mp4.
-2. I looked for solutions online, after a few attemps using code from stackoverflow I turned to Youtube.
+ a.
+I looked for solutions online, after a few attemps using code from stackoverflow I turned to Youtube.
-3. I found the solution for it, please see links:
+ b. found the solution for it, please see links:

- a. youtube video explaining solution - https://www.youtube.com/watch?v=eVKm12T0BPg
+ c. youtube video explaining solution - https://www.youtube.com/watch?v=eVKm12T0BPg

- b. website link from where the solution came - https://videojs.com/getting-started
+ d. website link from where the solution came - https://videojs.com/getting-started

+2. Tested navigation, all links work.
+However, couldn't get explore Timisoara text to link to video underneath the image on home page, as such looked for a way to put image as background and video infront on home page.

+ a.
+As I researched different methods, these include using z-index and moving the div's from within header to section element.
+ b.
+After several hours of messing around, I remembered that I've done this before and I can use an image as a background.
+ c.
+Solution  is to use the following code in the body: body {
+    background: url('../image.jpg');

+    background-position: center;
+    background-attachment: fixed;
+    -webkit-background-size: cover;
+    -moz-background-size: cover;
+    -o-background-size: cover;
+    background-size: cover;
+  }

+3. Tested video

 ## The W3C Validator